Last updated on November 13th, 2018

-- RootJunkysDL Amazon Fire 5th Gen Super Tool – This is a tool to help do a lot of the work for us.
+- RootJunkysDL Amazon Fire 5th Gen Super Tool – This is a tool that’ll help by doing a lot of the work for us.

 - RootJunkysDL Amazon Fire OS 5.1.2 Downgrade SuperTool – We’ll need to downgrade the tablet to 5.1.2 prior to the ROM install.
 This is what we’ll be using to do it.

-- SuperSu – I’ll use this to root the custom ROM.
+- SuperSu ZIP (Latest) – I’ll use this to root the custom ROM.